 It’s difficult to tell what the Giants have in Daniel Jones, as he enters his third season in his turnover-prone career.
 He wasn’t drafted by the current brass and the promise shown in his rookie season was not evident in year two.
 It’s too early to call for Jones’ head in New York, but Joe Judge and Jason Garrett may also be looking to hedge their bets with a talented project such as Love, to motivate Jones’ or outright pass him on the depth chart.

-Garnering high praise for his leadership skills and athleticism at Utah State, he could provide a continuity for a young coaching staff, as they try to build on a season that ended better than expected.
-With Saquon Barkley coming back from injury and a good core defense in place, the Giants need to see marked improvement in their offense to take the next step and adding another high caliber QB prospect via trade makes more sense than wading into the draft pool this season.
+Garnering high praise for his leadership skills and athleticism at Utah State, he could provide continuity for a young coaching staff, as they try to build on a season that ended better than expected.
+With Saquon Barkley coming back from injury and a good core defense in place, the Giants need to see a marked improvement in their offense to take the next step, and adding another high caliber QB prospect via trade makes more sense than wading into the draft pool this season.

-The Giants do have one player that Rodgers world likely covet in any Love deal–Evan Engram.
+The Giants do have one player that Rodgers world likely covets in any Love deal–Evan Engram.
 Engram is a cut candidate this season, but he could fill a needed role for the Packers.
 Robert Tonyan was great this past season, but his numbers scream touchdown regression and a healthy Engram would slot in perfectly as a suitable second weapon for Rodgers.
 Much like the productive Jimmy Graham years, Engram has the athleticism and youth to put up huge numbers.
-Engram, LB David Mayo and possibly veteran backup QB Colt McCoy, would make a suitable base to ship the young Love off to the Big Apple.
+Engram, LB David Mayo, and possibly veteran backup QB Colt McCoy, would make a suitable base to ship the young Love off to the Big Apple.

-Conventional wisdom tells us that the Panthers should be in the QB business day one of the 2021 NFL draft, but with the current mock drafts showing a need for Carolina to have to move up to get their guy (Zach Wilson), it may be more prudent for Matt Rhule and Co. to stay right where they are.
-They’re in a good spot to be able to take game changing LB Micah Parsons and if they can trade for Love, the overall price is less than what it would take to move up six spots for Wilson or even four spots for Fields.
+Conventional wisdom tells us that the Panthers should be in the QB business on day one of the 2021 NFL drafts, but with the current mock drafts showing a need for Carolina to have to move up to get their guy (Zach Wilson), it may be more prudent for Matt Rhule and Co. to stay right where they are.
+They’re in a good spot to be able to take game-changing LB Micah Parsons and if they can trade for Love, the overall price is less than what it would take to move up six spots for Wilson or even four spots for Fields.

 By all accounts, the top five QBs in the 2021 class grade better than Love did out of Utah State, but the Panthers are also far enough away as a team, that their draft capital is extremely important this year and next.
-Parting with their first, third and fourth this year and first and third next year to get to 2nd overall, greatly diminishes the rebuild.
-If Wilson, Fields and even Jones are gone in the top six picks, is Trey Lance proven enough to merit the eighth overall pick?
-It seems like Love is a worthwhile contemporary and gamble to draft best player available (Parson or even Penei Sewell in this scenario).
+Parting with their first, third, and fourth this year and first and third next year to get to 2nd overall, greatly diminishes the rebuild.
+If Wilson, Fields, and even Jones are gone in the top six picks, is Trey Lance proven enough to merit the eighth overall pick?
+It seems like Love is a worthwhile contemporary and gamble to draft the best player available (Parson or even Penei Sewell in this scenario).